samyak45/my-old-website/_posts/2016-09-16-revolutioaries-vs-rebels.md

 In adolosence, while leaving the cocoon of childhood, we all are consumed by sky-high fantasies and find society around us as restraining.
 Unable to see the world as the shades of grey it is, we see it as a black and white and despite limited experiences, begin to question the social machinery established over <> years.
 Without taking the time to better understand the world and the people around us, we start envisioning to scrub off the greesy stains from this world and make it the "heavenly place" it should have already been when we were born!

-"Inorder to win wars we can't afford losing, we need to stop waging battles one can be indifferent to."
+"Inorder to win wars we can't afford losing, we need to stop waging battles one can be indifferent to.", I said.

 Refuting her acute accusations through combination of logic and emotions superficially, I began to question my integrity internally.
 While I explained how inorder to win wars we can't afford losing, we need to stop waging battles one can be indifferent to, I began to wonder if I had already lost the the war whose battle flags I was blazing.